This page was reviewed under our medical and editorial policy by

 Blood test: Your doctor will order blood work to check your red blood cell, white blood cell, platelet and LDH levels.
 LDH (lactate dehydrogenase) is an enzyme that’s often elevated in progressed cases of lymphoma.

 Biopsy: If your doctor orders a biopsy, a portion of your lymph node or an entire lymph node will be removed under local or general anesthesia to be examined in a laboratory.
-Sometimes, a laparoscopy is necessary to take a tissue sample from abdominal organs.
-This procedure involves using a special instrument called a laparoscope.
+This can be done with ultrasound or CT guidance, or sometimes may require a surgical excisional biopsy.
 A biopsy is the only way to confirm a follicular lymphoma diagnosis.

 Imaging tests: A positron emission tomography (PET) and computed tomography (CT) scan, which is called a PET/CT scan when combined, may be used to obtain 3D images of your tissues and organs.
 This procedure uses a radioactive sugar that’s injected into your body (cancer cells tend to absorb more of this substance than normal cells and appear on the scan as brighter images).